estp/estp/specification.rst

   such types is highly discouraged for interoperability reasons

 There are the following provisions for future revisions of the protocol:

-* Timestamp field may be extended to support better precision.
-Parser should skip trailing characters after the timestamp for forward compatibility

 * Annotations may be added to the value field (e.g. measure units).
 For this case ``,`` (comma) and ``;`` (semicolon) characters are reserved.
 Forward